MikaHirano/merkle-tool/TIMESTAMPING.md

 ### Step 2: Commit to Blockchain

-When you click "Create Timestamp on Arbitrum One":
+When you click "Create Timestamp on [Blockchain Name]":

-1. **Your wallet connects** to the Arbitrum blockchain
+1. **Your wallet connects** to the selected blockchain (Ethereum Mainnet or Arbitrum One)
 2. **A transaction is sent** containing your Merkle root
+3. **Transaction status is tracked** - you'll see "Transaction pending confirmation" while waiting
-3. **The transaction is included in a block** with a specific block number and timestamp
+4. **The transaction is included in a block** with a specific block number and timestamp
+5. **Transaction is confirmed** - status changes to "Successfully committed"
-4. **You receive a proof file** containing all the details needed to verify the timestamp
+6. **You receive a proof file** containing all the details needed to verify the timestamp
+7. **Explorer links become available** - view the transaction and contract on Etherscan, Optimistic Etherscan, Arbiscan, or Basescan

 ### Step 3: Verification